Forest fires - AMENDMENT TO THE TERRITORY AFFECTED BY THE PROHIBITION ON THE ACCESS TO FORESTS ON LANDS IN THE DOMAIN OF THE STATE AND THE CLOSURE OF FOREST ROADS

 Forest fires - AMENDMENT TO THE TERRITORY AFFECTED BY THE PROHIBITION ON THE ACCESS TO FORESTS ON LANDS IN THE DOMAIN OF THE STATE AND THE CLOSURE OF FOREST ROADS Français

-QUÉBEC, July 12, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts (MRNF) has decided to amend the prohibition on the access to forests on lands in the domain of the State and the closure of forest roads announced on July 8, 2023.
+QUÉBEC, July 13, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts (MRNF) has decided to amend the prohibition on the access to forests on lands in the domain of the State and the closure of forest roads announced on July 12, 2023.
 This decision was made in conjunction with the Société de protection des forêts contre le feu (SOPFEU) due in particular to changing weather conditions, operational realities in the territory and the SOPFEU's response to fires.
-It therefore results in the partial lifting of the prohibition on part of the territory.
-Analyses are underway for future adjustments to the northern zone.
+It therefore results in the expansion of the prohibition only on part of the territory in the northern zone.

 Here is the location map of the affected territory (in French only).
-The amendments to the measure target the regions of Abitibi-Témiscamingue and Nord-du-Québec.
+The amendments to the measure target the region of Nord-du-Québec.

 The prohibition of access to a forest in lands in the domain of the State and road closures now applies to the following territory: